 Jump Starts Essays

-What the Common App calls the Personal Statement is essentially a biographical essay.
+What the Common App calls the Personal Statement is essentially a biographical personal narrative.
 The answer of what to focus on to give a voice to your application may indeed rise out of your list of accomplishments you see come together on your resume.

 Saves Time on Applications

-Some applications will actually allow students to upload a document to their application instead of typing out activities and awards.
-For those that require the student to type these into the application, having a formal resume can save time with the cut and paste feature.
+Some applications will actually allow students to upload a resume.
+Having a formal resume can save time with the cut and paste feature.